 From Excel 2007 to Excel 2019, you can locate a keyboard shortcut by pressing the ALT key.
 On pressing it, it shows the shortcut keys for the options which are there on the ribbon, just like below.

-And from here you can download a (keyboard-shortcuts) that covers top eighty keyboard shortcuts for Excel.
+And from here you can download (Excel Shortcuts Cheat Sheet) that covers the top eighty keyboard shortcuts for Excel.